Higher Curvature Inflation and the Species Scale: Phenomenology

 A potential of this form leads to the expected leading order values of the scalar spectral tilt and tensor to scalar ratio

 such that, at first order, the observables only depend on $\lambda$ and on the number of efolds $N_e$.
-We would like to constraint the possible potentials by whether they can satisfy experimental bounds \cite{Planck:2018vyg, BICEP:2021xfz}
+We would like to constrain the possible potentials by whether they can satisfy experimental bounds \cite{Planck:2018vyg, BICEP:2021xfz}

-For potentials asymptotically reproducing Starobinsky inflation such as eq. \eqref{eq:starolikepot}, corresponding to curvature series with coefficients $1/n^2\leq c_n\leq 1/n$ they have
+For potentials asymptotically reproducing Starobinsky inflation, such as eq. \eqref{eq:starolikepot}, corresponding to curvature series with coefficients $1/n^2\leq c_n\leq 1/n$ they have

 independent of $n$.
-As such, from the perspective of early universe cosmology, they display the same phenomenology as the original Starobinsky model, and as such easily satisfy experimental bounds. \\ For a spectrum of coefficients obeying $c_n=n^\alpha$ with $\alpha\geq -1$ we found
+As such, from the perspective of early universe cosmology, they display the same phenomenology as the original Starobinsky model and therefore easily satisfy experimental bounds. \\ For a spectrum of coefficients obeying $c_n=n^\alpha$ with $\alpha\geq -1$ we found

 So these series can fit the experimental bounds on $n_s$ and $r$ for $\alpha\lesssim 1$.

 In summary, the resulting potentials described in Section \ref{sec:iii}, arising from infinite curvature series with coefficients $c_n$, together with an appropriately varying UV scale, can fit inflationary bounds as long as the coefficients satisfy $1/n^2\leq c_n\leq n$.